-Arthur works with clients on global brand and design protection, clearance and enforcement strategies, product launches and promotions, sponsorship, franchising and licensing projects and internet, new media, data privacy and consumer law issues.
-He is qualified in the UK, Ireland, Belgium, and Australia, has worked in multiple jurisdictions in Europe, Asia Pacific and the U.S., and has acted for a diverse range of clients in the consumer electronics, retail, food and beverage, fashion, luxury goods, media, technology, publishing, financial services, energy, sports and hotels and leisure sectors.
+Arthur works with clients on global brand and design protection, clearance, enforcement and anti-counterfeiting strategies; product launches, marketing initiatives and promotions; sponsorship, franchising, distribution and licensing projects; and internet, new media, data privacy and consumer law matters.
+He is qualified in the UK, Ireland, Belgium, and Australia, and has worked in multiple jurisdictions in Europe, Asia Pacific and the U.S. Arthur has acted for a diverse range of international clients in the consumer electronics, retail, food and beverage, fashion, luxury goods, media, technology, publishing, financial services, energy, sports, travel, and hotels and leisure sectors.

-Arthur has worked closely with creative industries for many years.
-He advises a number of iconic fashion houses, design, publishing and architecture firms, including houses of a leading global luxury group, on worldwide IP strategy, brand and design enforcement, licensing and collaboration projects.
-His clients include leading names from the UK, Italy, France, Spain, the U.S., Asia and Australia.
+Arthur has worked closely with the creative industries throughout his career.
+He advises a number of iconic fashion houses, design, publishing, art and architecture firms, including houses of a leading global luxury group, on worldwide IP strategy, brand and design enforcement, licensing, marketing, and collaboration projects.
+His clients include leading names from the UK, Italy, France, Spain, the U.S., Asia, and Australia.

-Arthur has particular experience in the field of international sponsorship and has acted for sponsors, stakeholders and major event organisers.
-He advised the London Organising Committee for the Olympic and Paralympic Games and the International Olympic Committee on the IP, sponsorship, advertising and consumer law aspects of the London 2012 Games.
-He is acknowledged for his experience in major event-related IP and marketing issues including with respect to the Olympic Games and World Cup.
+Arthur has particular experience in the field of international sponsorship and has acted for sponsors, stakeholders, and major event organisers.
+He advised the London Organising Committee for the Olympic and Paralympic Games and the International Olympic Committee on the IP, sponsorship, advertising, and consumer law aspects of the London 2012 Games.
+He is acknowledged for his experience in major event-related IP and marketing issues including with respect to the Olympic Games and World Cup, and advises on a range of sponsorship, marketing, and rights deals involving valuable marketing properties.

-Arthur is recognised as a leading lawyer in numerous publications and awards, including Chambers, Legal 500, World Trade Mark Review, World IP Review Leaders, Who’s Who Legal and Client Choice.
-He is an active member of the International Trade Mark Association, Marques, AIPPI and other international IP organisations.
-He sits on the Marques Brands and Marketing Committee and the INTA Designs Committee, and is a member of the Council of AIPPI UK.
-Mr Artinian also serves on the editorial and advisory boards of Intellectual Property Magazine and The Trademark Lawyer.
+Arthur is recognised as a leading lawyer in numerous publications and awards, including Chambers, Legal 500, World Trade Mark Review, World IP Review Leaders, Who's Who Legal, and Client Choice.
+He is an active member of the International Trade Mark Association, Marques, AIPPI, and other international IP organisations.
+He is a member of the Marques Council and sits on the Marques Brands and Marketing Committee.
+He is an active member of the International Trademark Association (INTA) and sits on the INTA Designs Committee.
+He is also a member of the Council of AIPPI UK and a member of the AIPPI Designs Committee.
+Arthur serves on the editorial and advisory boards of Intellectual Property Magazine and The Trademark Lawyer.

 Legal 500 2020 says: “The 'pragmatic, creative and business-oriented' intellectual property practice at K&L Gates LLP is strong across a range of brand management, copyright, design and trade mark matters and is regularly instructed by a range of high-profile clients.
 'Outstanding lawyer' Arthur Artinian heads up the practice and has particular expertise in the fashion, luxury goods, design, architecture, consumer electronics, food and beverage industries.
 'Arthur Artinian and his team are outstanding lawyers, all with high levels of expertise and outstanding case management skills.'
 'K&L Gates are definitely one of the top 'go-to' firms for IP expertise'.